python-hyper/h11/README.rst

-[please don't look at this it doesn't have tests yet. i feel like you caught me without my clothes on.]
+[please don't look at this it doesn't have tests yet. the code is there but it doesn't actually work. i feel like you just caught me without my clothes on.]

 h11
 ===